mattermost/docs/source/onboard/migrate-from-slack.rst

     ./mmetl transform slack --team <TEAM-NAME> --file export-with-emails-and-attachments.zip --output mattermost_import.jsonl

 The tool outputs a `.jsonl <https://jsonlines.org/examples>`__ file containing all of your users, channels, and posts.
 It also creates a ``data`` folder that contains all of your attachments.
+Users' default authentication method will be configured as email/password.
+See the `section below <#use-the-imported-team>`__ for instructions on migrating the auth method to another choice.

 .. important::